dimariap/EtherSplit/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is currently unlicensed, as it is purely for recreational and educational purposes.

 ## Acknowledgments